 2017 may have been the best year for rap and R&B this decade since 2012.
 We were gifted with a number of stellar albums, mixtapes and EPs from both the American and British rap scenes.
-In this era of quick music consumption, some albums have glossed over my head while others have simply not impressed me from start to finish.
-Along with some honourable mentions, here are my favourite albums of 2017 from 20–1, based off enjoyability from start to finish, lyricism, production, creativity and replay value.
+In this era of quick music consumption, some albums have glossed over my head while others have simply not impressed from start to finish.
+Along with some honourable mentions, here are the best albums of 2017 from 20–1, based off enjoyability from start to finish, lyricism, production, creativity and replay value.

 20. SZA, Ctrl